10 Facts About PRINCE2 Certification

 1. It’s Not Just a UK Thing

-PRINCE2 does have its roots in the UK as it started as a method used by the UK government on large-scale public sector projects.
-Today, it’s used in countries all round the world in public and private sector projects.
+PRINCE2 was originally developed by the government of the United Kingdom to manage large-scale public sector projects.
+However, today, it’s used in countries all round the world for public and private sector projects.

 2. There Are 3 Levels of Qualification